Meridian, Idaho: Geography

-According to the U.S. Census Bureau, the city has a total area of 26.84 sqmi, of which, 26.79 sqmi is land and 0.05 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 26.84 sqmi, of which, 26.79 sqmi is land and 0.05 sqmi is water.

 The majority of Meridian lies on a flat plain, roughly in the north central part of Treasure Valley.
 There is a low bench along the south east edge of the city.
 The city is crossed by several irrigation canals that generally run from the south east to the north west.
 The Boise River runs north of the city.
 The Snake River runs far south of the city.
 Squaw Butte is visible to the north at 5,873 feet (1,790 m).
 Shafer Butte is visible to the north east at 7,572 feet (2,308 m).
 The Owyhee Mountains are visible to the far south.

 Climate

 Meridian's climate is characterized as semi-arid with four distinct seasons.
 Meridian experiences hot and dry summers where temperatures can often exceed 100 °F (38 °C), as well as cold winters with occasional light snowfall.
 Rainfall is usually infrequent and light, usually averaging less than an inch (25.4 mm) per month.
 December is the wettest month with an average of 1.55 in of precipitation, and August is the driest month with 0.24 in.
 Spring and fall are generally temperate.